Yellow diarrhea: 12 Causes, Doctor Explains.

 - Avocado.

-Learn more from this article: Diarrhea after eating fatty foods.
+Dive deeper with this article: Diarrhea after consuming fatty foods.

-Acute gastroenteritis is an infection of your intestines and stomach.
-Acute gastroenteritis causes yellow diarrhea by speeding up the passage of colon contents or by hindering fat absorption (especially with giardiasis).
+Acute gastroenteritis is an inflammation of your digestive tract.
+It can lead to yellow diarrhea by accelerating the movement of colon contents or by affecting fat absorption, especially in cases of giardiasis.

 Symptoms:

-- Onset & Duration: usually acute, lasts for 1 to 4 days.
+- Onset & Duration: Generally sudden, lasting between 1 to 4 days.

 How to deal?